Considering Breast lift surgery in New Jersey? Mastopexy aka Breast lift can raise the breasts and give you a younger, perkier look.

-Dr. Smita R. Ramanadham can perform a breast lift that offers you the look and self-confidence you seek.
+Dr. Smita R. Ramanadham can perform a mastopexy that offers you the look and self-confidence you seek.
 She is a double board-certified plastic surgeon specializing in breast procedures in the New Jersey.

 The Breast Lift Procedure

-She can perform your breast lift with a variety of procedures.
+She can perform your lift with implants or a variety of other procedures.
 The one Dr. Smita chooses in your case depends on the shape and size of your breasts and the amount of lift needed.

 Before surgery, Dr. Smita will ask you to stop taking medications that thin the blood, such as aspirin.
 If you smoke, you’ll need to stop about a month before your breast lift.
 Smoking interferes with the healing process and may cause problems with the incisions.

-The breast lift procedure generally involves these steps:
+Undergoing breast lift surgery generally involves these steps:

 - Smita will mark your breasts while you’re standing to determine the degree of lift required.